raccoon-hands/Supervised-vs-Unsupervised-Colour-Naming/README.md

 # Supervised-vs-Unsupervised-Colour-Naming

+# Data files are not available for this notebook yet; this is a display-only notebook to show my coding work.

 This study aims to compare and evaluate the performance of supervised and unsupervised machine learning models when trained on qualitative crowd-sourced colour naming data for uniformly sampled points in CIELUV colour space.

 As a secondary aim, the effects of synthetic oversampling and Gaussian noise injection on the generalisation ability of these models will be examined.
 Three supervised machine learning models (K-NN, Neural Network, and Random Forest) and two unsupervised models (Fuzzy C-Means, Self Organising Map) were set a series of colour classification tasks, and their generalisation ability tested on outside colour sample data.